monika7116/sqlalchemy-learning-journey/README.md

 To document my learning as a beginner and help others who are starting with SQLAlchemy.

 ## About Me
 Hi!
-I'm Monika, currently backend Python development.
+I'm Monika, currently learning backend Python development.
 This is my very first public GitHub project.
 Feel free to give feedback or ask questions!